openbridge/ob_google-bigquery/README.md

 LOG_FILE=/tmp/gcloud.log
 ```

+While you can bypass use the configuration file, most of the documentation will assume you are choosing this approach.

-The config file is should reflect the variables associated with a query and the resulting post processing operations for export.
+The config file should reflect the variables associated with a query as well as the post processing operations for export.
 Here are a few of the key variables;

 - All BigQuery resources belong to a Google Cloud Platform project.
 Each project is a separate compartment.
 The use of `GOOGLE_CLOUDSDK_CORE_PROJECT` is mean to provide the flexibility to assign a different project for a given job (vs binding it to just a single project)
 - Datasets enable you to organize and control access to your tables.
 A table must belong to a dataset, so you will need to create at least one dataset before loading/exporting data.
 The `GOOGLE_BIGQUERY_JOB_DATASET` should reflect the value of the dataset that cotains the table your `.sql` will query.
 For example, if you have `ga_master.sql` file then you should set this to `GOOGLE_GOOGLE_BIGQUERY_SQL=ga_master` (leave the .sql off)